FederatedAI/FedLCM/doc/Getting_Started_FATE.md

 Kubernetes clusters are considered as Infrastructures in the FedLCM service.
 All the other installation activities are performed on these K8s clusters.
 To deploy other services, including KubeFATE and FATE clusters, you must add the target K8s cluster as infrastructure.

 Go to the `Infrastructure` section and click the `NEW` button.
 Provide some basic information of this infrastructure, especially the kubeconfig content, which FedLCM will use to connect to the K8s cluster.
+Or, if we want to operate the Kubernetes cluster this FedLCM service is running on, we can choose "Use in-cluster Service Account".
+This requires that we have already given enough permissions to this account.

-> **The user configured in the kubeconfig section should have the privilege to create all core K8s resources, including namespace, deployment, configmap, role, secret, etc.**
+FedLCM by default treat the account in the kubeconfig or service account to have the cluster-admin privilege.
+If the account only has namespace-wide admin privilege, we should turn on the "limited to certain namespaces" option and input the corresponding namespaces, separated with comma.

 <div style="text-align:center">
 <img src="images/fate-new-infrastructure.png"  alt="" width="936"/>